webosose/website/content/en/docs/guides/getting-started/hello-webos-ose.md

 ## Your First webOS OSE App

-If you finished setting up the environment, it's time to start developing your first app running on webOS OSE, which will be an external web app.
+If you finished setting up the environment, it's time to start developing your first app running on webOS OSE, which will be a downloadable web app.

 ### Install CLI

-To develop an external web app, you will use Command-Line Interface (CLI), which is provided as a part of webOS OSE SDK.
-You can also use CLI to develop external JavaScript (JS) services.
+To develop a downloadable web app, you will use Command-Line Interface (CLI), which is provided as a part of webOS OSE SDK.
+You can also use CLI to develop downloadable JavaScript (JS) services.

 Proceed to [install CLI]({{< relref "cli-user-guide#installing-cli" >}}) for your operating system.

-### Develop the External Web App
+### Develop the Downloadable Web App

-Follow the steps described in the [Developing External Web Apps]({{< relref "developing-external-web-apps" >}}) tutorial.
+Follow the steps described in the [Developing Downloadable Web Apps]({{< relref "developing-downloadable-web-apps" >}}) tutorial.

 ## What's Next

-* If you are interested in developing an external JS service, which will be packaged along with the web app you've just created, check the [Developing External JS Services]({{< relref "developing-external-js-services" >}}) tutorial.
+* If you are interested in developing a downloadable JS service, which will be packaged along with the web app you've just created, check the [Developing Downloadable JS Services]({{< relref "developing-downloadable-js-services" >}}) tutorial.